7 Things To Know Before Moving To California

 How much do I save before I can move to California?

 You need an average of $2,586 to move a one-bedroom apartment from New York to California, while a 3-bedroom move from Brooklyn, NY to San Francisco, California will cost an average between $7,000 and $10,000.
 The cost will not be as high if you are moving from a nearby location to California and not a cross-country move.

 Why is California housing so costly?

-Sadly, the coastline topography of the state is why it is more costly to build in California than many other places.
-There has been a great increase in the cost of construction labor, and raw materials cost over the past 4 years, and the costs are more expensive in California than other states in the country.
+Sadly, the coastline topography of the state is why it is more costly to build in California than in many other places.
+There has been a great increase in the cost of construction labor, and raw materials cost over the past 4 years, and the costs are more expensive in California than in other states in the country.

 Which is better between California and Florida?

 Florida is a state with more hot weather as well as humidity, unlike California, and you might even refer to it as tropical.
 Although the diversity of landscape in Florida is not up to that of the Golden State, it has long beautiful beaches, and life is much more inviting.

 Why is house rent in California so high?

 The housing problem in California cannot be fixed by Rent control; it can only make it worse.
 The high rents in California are the end result of comprehensive supply problems resulting from excessive regulation that halt development.